sulemanshakil/Money/README.md

-# Money is money managing app.
+# Money app: is money managing app.
 Helps you track your expenses.